arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-azure-iot-tutorial-en/content.md

 ### Other Code Customizations

 In the **iot_configs.h** file, you find a definition that allows indicating in milliseconds the time that must elapse between sending one telemetry message and the next.
-The relevant definition is **IOT_CONFIG_TELEMETRY_FREQUENCY_MS** at line 19.
+The relevant definition is **IOT_CONFIG_TELEMETRY_FREQUENCY_MS** on line 19.

-In the code, it is set to 300,000 milliseconds, or 5 minutes:
+In the code, it is set to 300,000 milliseconds or 5 minutes:

 ![Arduino Opta Azure IoT Tutorial Sketch 1](assets/opta-azure-iot-tutorial-202105.png)